 GHD’s “styler” is permanently set to 365 degrees Fahrenheit, which the company says is the highest temperature hair can tolerate before it becomes damaged.
 As a person who went from a dark brunette to blonde highlights, I can vouch for its straightening power on processed hair.
-And though I don’t typically think of “comfort” as a flat iron necessity, the springy hinge that connects the two plates really did make it easier to clamp and glide the tool down my hair with minimal effort.
+And though I don’t typically think of “comfort” as something I need from a flat iron, the springy hinge that connects the two plates really did make it easier to clamp and glide the tool down my hair with minimal effort.

-T3’s white and rose gold flat iron seems too pretty to reliably function, but hey, sometimes miracles happen.
-There are four temperature settings ranging from 260 to 410 degrees, and the tool heats up in about a minute.
-Its ceramic plates are infused with tourmaline, a mineral said to make hair extra smooth because it emits negatively-charged ions.
+T3’s white and rose-gold flat iron seems almost too Instagram-pretty to function, but hey, sometimes miracles happen.
+It has four temperature settings ranging from 260 to 410 degrees, and the tool heats up in about a minute.
+The ceramic plates are infused with tourmaline, a mineral said to make hair extra smooth because it emits negatively charged ions.
 There’s no scientific evidence to support this, but my unscientific bathroom study found that this flat iron does indeed make my hair look shinier.

 A lot of travel flat irons are so small that they seem like they’ll only work on tiny doll hairs, but Babybliss’s Mini Straightener doesn’t skimp on heat.
 It can reach up to 430 degrees in a few minutes, and its half-inch ceramic plates won’t take up too much space in your bag.
 Even if you don’t travel a ton, it’s a great tool for bangs, too.

-Compared to the fancy flatirons, this one is a great value.
+Compared to all the fancy flat irons, this one is a great value.
 And Target reviewers agree — it has almost 200 five-star reviews.
 It’s called a “3-in-1” iron because the iron has curved plates, so you can use it to create smooth waves, curls, and sleek, straight styles.
-It heats up quickly, and has a long (9 feet) cord so you can maneuver with dexterity.
-And don’t worry about having to rush home because you can’t remember if you shut off the flatiron — there’s an automatic shut-off.
+It heats up quickly, and has a long (nine feet) cord so you can maneuver with dexterity.
+And don’t worry about having to rush home because you can’t remember if you shut off the flat iron — there’s an automatic shutoff.
 Celebrity hairstylist Kristin Ess also has some great videos showing you how to use it at home.

 This article was originally published February 9, 2018.
 It has been updated throughout.
 If you buy something through our links, New York may earn an affiliate commission.